caiocvelasco/caiocvelasco.github.io/index.md

 **Data Scientist with strong foundations in data engineering**, focused on building reliable analytics and data platforms that support statistical analysis and decision-making.

-Over the past ~4 years, I’ve worked across the **US, UK, Spain, and Brazil** designing end-to-end data platforms using _dbt, Snowflake, Redshift, SQL, Python, and AWS_ in industries including airlines, sports, e-commerce, and IoT.
+Over the past ~4 years, I’ve worked across the **US, UK, Spain, and Brazil** designing end-to-end data platforms using _dbt, Snowflake, Redshift, Databricks, SQL, Python, and AWS_ in industries including airlines, sports, e-commerce, and IoT.

 My work sits at the intersection of **analytics engineering and data science**, with a strong background in **causal inference and statistical modeling** from academia, and growing industry exposure to applied modeling.